breadboardengineer1234/QuickNet/docs/index.md

 * Simple API with no performance compromise

 ## Performance
 QuickNet uses dozens of clever optimization techniques under the hood to reduce GC allocations and minimize CPU usage.
-As a result, QuickNet is typically able to deliver **higher FPS** compared to default RemoteEvents and most other networking solutions.
+As a result, QuickNet is typically able to deliver **higher FPS** compared to default RemoteEvents.
 In addition, its buffer implementation allows data to be compressed when sent over the network, resulting in **lower network latency**.

 ## Protection
 QuickNet performs sanity checks on incoming data from clients to protect the server from invalid data and DDoS.
 In addition, the developer can set custom rate limits for each network event to protect the server from spammers.